These are some of the most common questions I'm asked about moving websites from SBI to WordPress:

 If you have a new or small site, I recommend changing the page names to the WordPress format.
 However, you will need to create a 301 redirect for every URL that changes so you don't lose traffic.

 Using pages or posts depends on the type of content you have.
-If you have an informational site and the content does not have to be followed in a specific order, it is usually best to create pages for the homepage and your "business type" pages such as About, Privacy, Contact, etc. Then create posts for the rest of the content.
+If you have an informational site and the content does not have to be followed in a specific order, it is usually best to create pages for the homepage and your "business type" pages such as About, Privacy, Contact, etc. Create posts for the rest of the content.

 If your site is tutorial in nature and pages need to be followed in order, it is probably better to convert the business and tutorial content to pages, then convert informational pages to posts.